1. Introduction to MSTs

 - Get from pq the vertex

-that is closest to T, add it to T.
+vthat is closest to T, add it to T.

-Update pq -- considerv
+Update pq -- considerv's incident edgee=v-w:

 - if w in T → ignore